aapoalas/denonomicon/static/contents/performance.md

 takes some time and as a result all nonblocking calls can be expected to take at least 150 nanoseconds.
-As a result, one should be careful of not needlessly using nonblocking calls to "improve performance" with multithreading: If the work your calls do is less than 150 nanoseconds you will only worsen performance by using nonblocking calls.
+As a result, one should be careful of not needlessly using nonblocking calls to "improve performance" with multithreading: If the work your calls do is less than 150 nanoseconds you will only make the direct call performance worse by using nonblocking calls.

 ## Example performance results: